Hôtel du Louvre

-The Hôtel du Louvre (/fr/) is a Parisian luxury hotel in Second Empire style, with a 5-star rating.
-It is located opposite the Louvre, on Place André-Malraux in the 1st arrondissement.
-It is owned by the Constellation Hotels Holdings group and operated by Hyatt.
+The Hôtel du Louvre (/fr/) is a Parisian luxury hotel in Haussmann architecture style, with a 5-star rating.
+It is located across the Louvre, on Place André-Malraux in the 1st arrondissement.
+It is part of The Unbound Collection by Hyatt, a global brand of luxury independent hotels featuring historic landmarks.

 Location

 The hotel occupies the block between the Rue de Rivoli (facing the Louvre Palace), Rue de Rohan, Rue Saint-Honoré (opposite the Comédie-Française), and Place du Palais-Royal (opposite the Louvre des Antiquaires).
 It is situated in line with the Avenue de l'Opéra.